This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Horse farms created as specialized training areas are typically where hippotherapy sessions occur.
 It may be challenging to find a hippotherapy location close by if you live in the city, as most farms are located in rural areas.

-If you need help, the American Hippotherapy Association, Inc. (AHA) offers a free location service for available hippotherapy facilities across the nation.[2]
+If you need help, the American Hippotherapy Association, Inc. (AHA) offers a free location service for available hippotherapy facilities nationwide.[2]

 Hippotherapy Therapists and Providers